Area 2: Early Growth of the United States (1800-1850s)

 Draft, write and polish a 250-300 word essay on one of these questions:

 - What is the impact of imposing European-style political boundaries on native people’s territories on a.) their relations with each other, b.) their relations with the power imposing the boundaries and c.) their understanding of their place in the world.
+Use examples from the text to defend or explain your answer.

 - How do the new boundaries change how the land gets used?
+Use examples from the text to defend or explain your answer.

 Resources—For further reading and research